 Coconut flour cookies have been on my to-bake list for a long time, and now for Valentine's Day, I finally came around to it.
 These cookies use solely coconut flour, which makes them gluten and grain free!
 They are also dairy free and refined-sugar free.

-Aside from the funfetti sprinkles that is.
-For entirely healthy coconut flour cookies you can leave out the sprinkles and/or add dark chocolate or carob chips instead.
+Well...
+Aside from the funfetti sprinkles, that is.
+For entirely healthy coconut flour cookies, you can leave out the sprinkles and/or add dark chocolate or carob chips instead.

 If you still want them to be colourful, have a look at these homemade all natural rainbow sprinkles.

-The texture of these cookies is not like your typical soft-baked wheat flour cookies.
+The texture of these cookies is not like your typical soft-baked wheat flour cookie.
 These coconut flour cookies are light and fluffy with more of a cake-like consistency.

-In my family no one had a problem with the texture of these cookies.
-I told them, before offering that these cookies are different, but no one seemed to be bothered or even noticed it.
+In my family, no one had a problem with the texture of these cookies.
+I told them before offering that these cookies are different, but no one seemed to be bothered at all.

 Definitely no cookie snobs around here.
 Or are we just not refined enough?

 Quick and Easy and Made with Healthy Coconut Flour!

 I love how quickly these cookies come together.
 Just one bowl and no mixer are required.
 Basically, you just stir together all ingredients until a batter forms.